-Members of the working group have applied the EvoIA framework to North Sea plaice.
-The results were published in a peer-reviewed article (Mollet et al. 2016b; full reference in Section 4).
+An application of the EvoIA framework to North Sea plaice was published last year (Mollet et al. 2016b; full reference in Section 4).
+There is no additional progress to report on this ToR this year.

-ToR d: Develop scientific and methodological tools to monitor and respond appropriately to risks to biodiversity and sustainable exploitation posed by fisheries-induced adaptive change, with a particular emphasis on making these tools readily available for a broader range of scientists and managers.
+ToR d: Develop scientific and methodological tools to monitor and respond appropriately to risks to biodiversity and sustainable exploitation posed by fisheries-induced adaptive change, with a particular emphasis on making these tools readily available for a broader range of scientists and managers fisheries-induced selection pressures is currently in progress for a few additional stocks, but the WGEVO aims at consolidating the results of the selective pressure estimation by the end of this year.
+The statistical analysis of exogeneous (fishing intensity, fishing size-selectivity) and andogenous (stocks life-history characteristics) determinants of fisheries-induced selective pressures is currently in progress.
+A publication presenting these results is currently being drafted and to be submitted for peer-review by the end of next year.